The best way to keep improving and to stay on top of customer satisfaction is by constantly gathering customer feedback.

 You can use polls on social media to gather specific information but you can learn even more from people post about your brand because they are pleased or upset with your product or service.
 People understand the power of social media and do their best to use it to make their voices heard.

 Watch for hashtags and brand mentions, of course, but you can also use a social media listening tool to make sure you don’t miss anything.
 This is a good way to address issues quickly but also to make business changes as needed.
-Customer service people should be heavily involved in crafting responses quickly, especially if the feedback is negative.
+Customer service people should be heavily involved in crafting responses quickly, especially if the feedback is negative which could affect investor relations.

 If you want immediate feedback, chatbots are one way to get it.
 They can be set to collect various information and meet certain objectives so you can get the information you need to help figure out what works and what doesn’t.
-Chatbots are engaging.
+Chatbots are engaging and do a good enough job as a contact center.
 They’re better than a survey for certain applications and offer more of a human touch to the customer experience.
 It’s great conversational marketing for customer-based improvement.

 IT staff will have to get it up and running and the staff has to monitor the interactions but it’s a good way to engage with your customers as they land on your site.